 18. Reactis for EML Plugin#

-The V2015 release of Reactis included a new product the Reactis for EML Plugin, which integrates with Reactis to offer white-box testing of the Embedded MATLAB (EML) portions of a model.
-When using the plugin, Reactis Tester will generate tests which attempt to exercise targets in EML code and Reactis Simulator will track and display the coverage status of EML code.
-The V2016 release of Reactis extends Simulator functionality to include basic debugging of EML code, including breakpoints, single-stepping, and the ability to view variable values.
+The Reactis for EML Plugin integrates with Reactis for Simulink to offer white-box testing of the Embedded MATLAB (EML) portions of a model.
+When using the plugin, Reactis Tester will generate tests which attempt to exercise targets in EML code and Reactis Simulator will track and display the coverage status of EML code and offers debugging of EML code, including breakpoints, single-stepping, and the ability to view variable values.

 Note that if not using the Reactis for EML Plugin, you can still test models with EML code, but the EML portions of a model will be treated as block boxes.
 They will be executed but coverage within EML code not be tracked or targeted by generated tests, and EML code will not be visible within Reactis Simulator.